bigfix/developer.bigfix.com/site/pages/rest-api/iem_cli/location.md

 ---
-title: Executable Files and Directories
+title: Location
 ---
 The IEM CLI installed with the BigFix server installer as:
 * %PROGRAM FILES%\BigFix Enterprise\BES Server\IEM CLI\iem.exe on Windows systems
 * /opt/BESServer/bin/iem on Linux Red Hat Enterprise V.5.0 (or later) systems

-To run the IEM CLI executable on a system different from the BigFix server, copy the IEM CLI executable and the libBEScrypto_1_0_0_4 library into the same directory on the target machine.
+To run the IEM CLI on a computer different from the BigFix Server, copy the folder that contains the IEM CLI executable to that computer.

+## IEM CLI Standalone

+The standalone IEM CLI is available for Windows systems and can be downloaded from the BigFix Enterprise Suite Download Center.
+It is found in the Utilities section and it is named RESTAPI Command-line interface (CLI).

+**Note:** If the IEM CLI is installed on a computer with the BigFix Client, the IEM CLI reads the FIPS configuration from the Client masthead.
+Otherwise, the IEM CLI looks for a masthead file in its own installation folder.
+You can manually copy the Server masthead into its folder.
+If no masthead is found, the IEM CLI uses FIPS by default.

 ## IEM CLI Data Directory
 The IEM CLI uses a local directory, named *.iem* for local caching.
 This directory contains: